DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 ## Saving Plot Images and Data

-The are three sets of options avaialble to users for extracting the plotted data:
+The are three sets of options available to users for extracting the plotted data:

 **Save Image**